julzaza/wildwitchherbs/shop.md

 ##  Artemisia Annua Seeds – €5
 Enough for a small garden patch or several pots.
-About 0.02 grams per packet
+About 0.02 grams per packet.
 These are not ordinary seeds.
 They are descendants of wild, sun-drenched plants grown in the mineral-rich soils of the Balkan south — where Artemisia thrives like nowhere else.